 Q: How are the private keys of ACM-provided certificates managed?

 A key pair is created for each certificate provided by ACM.
-AWS Certificate Manager is designed to protect and manage the private keys used with SSL/TLS certificates.
+Amazon Certificate Manager is designed to protect and manage the private keys used with SSL/TLS certificates.
 Strong encryption and key management best practices are used when protecting and storing private keys.

 Q: Can I audit the use of certificate private keys?